BuildPC/Frontend/README.md

 ![](https://github.com/BuildPC/Frontend/workflows/DigitalOcean_Deploy/badge.svg)

 # Frontend
 Web based fronted related code for BuildPC project.
+All the code in the `master` branch is deployed to the DigitalOcean server after confirming the code works.
+You may access to the deployed site from this [link](https://test.buildpc.software).

 ***please do not push non-working code to the `master` branch!***

 ## Steps to create a working environment!